AlenaLes/AlenaLes/README.md

 ### About Me :

-- 🔭 I'm looking for a job in analytics
+- 🔭 I'm looking for a job as a junior data analytic
 - 🌱 I’m currently continuing to develop in SQL and Python
 - 🤝 Will be glad to colloborate
 - 📫 How to reach me: alena.lesikhina@gmail.com